Freetrade vs Trading 212

 Interest on uninvested cash Yes (rate varies) Yes (rate varies)

-App experience and investor behaviour
+App experience and investing behaviour

 Freetrade